seia-soto/Serium/README.md

 ## Notice

-**Project is now on development process of version 4, and please check important changes written below*(Applied after first commit of version 4, also wrote additional note at end of column if the change applies on other date or there is one more thing to know)*.**

 ### Legal

 Changes and notices about legal:

-- Project is moving to Mozilla Public License 2.0 from Artistic License 2.0.
-(Previous version follows Artistic License 2.0)
+- Project is moving to Artistic License 2.0 again.
+(Previous version follows previous' one)

 ### Contributors